mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/fa2_parameters.md

 author: Claude Barde
 ---

-## Formatting the parameters for FA2 entrypoints with Taquito
+## Formatting the parameters for FA2 entrypoints with Webmavryk

 Based on the [TZIP-12 standard](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md), FA 2 contracts are contracts that handle tokens, whether it be non-fungible or fungible tokens.